← Back to Blog

 Calculating Maximum Occupancy

-In Nova Scotia, occupancy limits are determined by the municipal land-use bylaws specific to your property's location and layout [7][8][9].
-For instance, the requirements in Halifax Regional Municipality may differ from those in Cape Breton Regional Municipality or smaller towns like Wolfville.
-When registering your property, you’ll need to declare the number of bedrooms or rooms available for use [7][9].
+In Nova Scotia, occupancy limits are determined by the municipal land-use bylaws specific to your property's location and layout.
+Requirements may differ across regions like Halifax Regional Municipality, Cape Breton Regional Municipality, or smaller towns like Wolfville.
+When registering your property, you will need to declare the number of bedrooms or rooms available for use.

 Required Documentation